 Random Facts about the Island of Saint Kitts

-Good Morning, Good Afternoon
+Good Morning or Afternoon

 You know you’re in Saint Kitts when most fellow pedestrians greet you with “Good Morning” or “Good Afternoon,” at the appropriate time of day.
 It’s their friendly manner of recognizing you and demonstrating their courtesy.